Mullin Moves Closer to DHS Post After Narrow Committee Vote

 Hassan stressed during Mullin’s Wednesday confirmation hearing that those hires should be “nonpartisan experts with experience and commitment to the safety and security of our country wherever that leads them.”

-Mullin agreed, stating that “No one … should be looking at this from a partisan perspective.”

-He added that while he was not sure what staffing numbers “the mission requires,” CISA will be “staffed adequately if we can find the right people to staff or to make sure that we’re mission capable.”
+Mullin said that while he was not sure what staffing numbers “the mission requires,” CISA will be “staffed adequately if we can find the right people to staff or to make sure that we’re mission capable.”